Death Has a Shadow: Plot

-Unfortunately, Lois is given the welfare check by the mail lady and storms at Peter for lying to her.
-Peter decides to return the money to the taxpayers by dumping it from a blimp during Super Bowl XXXIII while Brian accompanies him.
+However, Lois discovers the truth when she is given the welfare check by the mail lady.
+With Lois angry at him, Peter decides to return the money to the taxpayers by dumping it from a blimp during Super Bowl XXXIII with Brian.
 After the commotion they cause, they are immediately shot down.

-Eventually, Lois receives the bad news and goes to court, still angry at Peter for lying to her in the first place.
-After Peter apologizes for lying to Lois and accepting the money instead of reporting the welfare error, the judge sentences him to 24 months in prison for welfare fraud.
-Lois, Brian, Chris, and Meg exclaim, "Oh no!" but the Kool-Aid Man bursts through the courthouse wall and exclaims, "Oh yeah!"
-Lois tries to explain he's not that bad and she loves him and insists that, no matter what, she will always stand by her husband.
+Eventually, Peter must stand trial for the welfare fraud, and Lois goes to the courthouse for his hearing, still angry at Peter for lying to her in the first place.
+After Peter apologizes for lying to Lois and accepting the money instead of reporting the welfare error, the judge sentences him to 24 months.
+Lois tries to explain that he is not that bad, and she loves him and insists that, no matter what, she will always stand by her husband.
 The judge agrees and sends her to jail with him.
-Stewie, being a baby, must have his parents by his side, regardless of his burning hatred for them, especially Lois.
-He then whips out his mind control device and forces the judge into letting his father go free and get his job back.
+Stewie, knowing that he is dependent on his parents despite his hatred for them, admits he cannot allow them to go to prison, and whips out his mind control device, using it on the judge and forcing him into letting his father go free and giving him his job back.

-Peter states that he has learned his lesson and will never do it again.
-Instead, he is going to try for such things as a minority scholarship, a sexual harassment suit, and a disability claim.
+Back at home, Peter states that he has learned his lesson and will never commit welfare fraud again.
+Instead, he is going to try for such things as a minority scholarship, a sexual harassment suit, and a disability claim, much to his family's disapproval.